 Notably, the business card does not come with Price Rewind or $0 Fraud Liability, and has Lost Baggage Protection instead of Trip Cancellation & Interruption Insurance.

 - Citi Price Rewind: Did hot tubs go on sale at Costco right after you bought one?
-If you find a lower price, Price Rewind will reimburse you for the difference on eligible items, and it will even help by searching online merchants for you.
+If you find a lower price, Price Rewind will reimburse you for the difference on eligible items (up to $200 per item, up to $1,000 per year), and it will even help by searching online merchants for you.
 This can alleviate some of the stress of searching for the lowest prices before you buy.

 - Damage & Theft Purchase Protection: The aptly named Damage & Theft Purchase Protection will… protect your eligible purchases against damage and theft!
 Eligible items are covered for 120 days (90 days for NY residents).